sandraglokken/Exercise3/README.md

 Note:
  - You are free to choose any language.
 Using the same language on the network exercises and the project is recommended, but not required.
 If you are still in the process of deciding, use this exercise as a language case study.
  - Exactly how you do communication for the project is up to you, so if you want to venture out into the land of libraries you should make sure that the library satisfies all your requirements.
 You should also check the license.
+- You need to be connected to the local network on the lab to contact the server

 Practical tips:
  - Sharing a socket between threads should not be a problem, although reading from a socket in two threads will probably mean that only one of the threads get the message.
 If you are using blocking sockets, you could create a "receiving"-thread for each socket.
 Alternatively, you can use socket sets and the [`select()`](http://en.wikipedia.org/wiki/Select_%28Unix%29) function (or its equivalent).